Stimulus presentation details

 Important note on procedure

 Note: Please NEVER turn the projector off.
 If the stimulation computer is turned on when the projector is off, it messes up the video settings as the computer will not see the projector anymore, so will set the LCD monitor to be the main one.
-It can, and should be set to stand-by, of course, with the 0 and 1 buttons on the remote.
+It can, and should, be set to stand-by, using the 0 and 1 buttons on the remote.
 Just do not use the main switch on the side.
+There's a sign with some help on how to use the projector on the wall in the control room.

 Using a light diode, we have measured a 34ms delay between the trigger codes sent from the stimulus PC (synchronised with a screen refresh) to, eg, the MEG machine, and the actual visual change on the screen in the MEG room.
 This time seems to reflect two screen refreshes (at 60Hz) that are buffered by the projector.
 This time will therefore need to be added to the times of trigger codes in the MEG data.
 The EN acquisition software will actually enable you to specify this delay for a visual event in the acquisition setup.
 When specifying this the corresponding trigger will be delayed by the correct amount of time, and will be in sync with the actual presentation again.